Updated March 2023

 Blue colors represent cold months and red warm.
 Those months with counts close to a 1 to 1 ratio of highs to lows are colored black.
 I have opted not to catalogue data prior to 1900 since record counts decrease substantially prior to the decade of the 1900s.
 I am looking for Canadian national temperature rankings for all months and years.
 Drop me a line if you have that information.
 Time stamps for when I last updated counts are located in the upper left hand corner of each chart.
 Also, drop me a note if you see an error or if you have suggestions for improvements.

-For the following data sets of record German monthly high minimums and low maximums I have opted not to boldly highlight ratios greater than 10 to 1.
+For the following data sets of record Canadian monthly high minimums and low maximums I have opted not to boldly highlight ratios greater than 10 to 1.
 Blue colors represent cold months and red warm.
 Those months with counts close to a 1 to 1 ratio of highs to lows are colored black.
 I have opted not to catalogue data prior to 1900 since record counts decrease substantially prior to the decade of the 1910s.
 Time stamps for when I last updated counts are located in the upper left hand corner of each chart.
 Drop me a note if you see an error or if you have suggestions for improvements.

 Here are the current monthly record counts per decade: